Skip to content ↓

 To find out more information about Eco Schools, CLICK HERE.

-At Yew Tree Primary school we are proud to share that we have been awarded the Eco - School's Green Flag for the fourth year running.
+At Yew Tree Primary school we are proud to share that we have been awarded the Eco-School's Green Flag for the fifth year running.
+In 2026, we achieved the Green Flag with Merit based on the feedback below:

 How do we achieve the award?